DGNNFlow: A Streaming Dataflow Architecture for Real-Time Edge-based Dynamic GNN Inference in HL-LHC Trigger Systems: Abstract

 \section{Abstract}

-Dynamic GNN inference has exhibited effectiveness in High Energy Physics (HEP) experiments at High Luminosity Large Hadron Collider (HL-LHC) due to strong capability to model complex particle interactions in collision events.
-Future HEP experiments will involve detectors that produce 10x more collision data to help unlocking physics discoveries.
-Due to limitations in offline compute capacity and storage, revamped trigger systems require FPGAs to run ultra-low-latency Machine Learning models for online filtering of useful events with low power consumption.
-State-of-the-art GNN accelerators relied on static graph structures, but this assumption breaks down in real-time HL-LHC trigger systems and edge-based dynamic GNN models where edge embeddings change in-place based on neighbor node embeddings at runtime.
-We propose DGNNFlow, a novel dataflow architecture for real-time edge-based dynamic GNN inference applications, especially HL-LHC trigger systems, with three key contributions.
-First, we introduce hardware support for dynamic computation of edge embeddings.
-Second, we resolve data dependencies in edge-based dynamic GNN dataflow, where edge embedding is formulated using its source and target nodes.
-Third, we perform input dynamic graph construction auxiliary setup for complete support of models without pre-defined edge embeddings.
-We deployed DGNNFlow using AMD Alveo U50 FPGA to evaluate end-to-end latency on-board at 200~MHz clock frequency.
-DGNNFlow achieved 1.6$\times$ - 6.3$\times$ speedup and 0.22$\times$ power consumption compared to GPU (NVIDIA RTX A6000) with batch sizes from 1 to 4, 3.2$\times$ - 5.1$\times$ speedup and 0.25$\times$ power consumption compared to CPU (Intel Xeon Gold 6226R).
-Our complete implementation is publicly available on GitHub\footnote{https://github.com/submit-the-paper-1/DGNNFlow}.
+Dynamic GNN inference exhibits strong capability to model interactions over time, such as complex particle collision events in High Energy Physics (HEP) experiments at High Luminosity Large Hadron Collider (HL-LHC).
+With much larger scale of collision data captured in future HEP experiments to help unlocking physics discoveries and limitation in both offline compute capacity and storage, revamped trigger systems require FPGAs to run ultra-low-latency Machine Learning models with low power consumption for online filtering of useful events.
+Many state-of-the-art GNN accelerators relied on static graph structures, but this assumption breaks down in HL-LHC trigger systems and other edge-based dynamic GNN applications where edge embeddings can change in-place based on neighbor node embeddings during runtime.
+We propose DGNNFlow, a novel streaming dataflow architecture for real-time edge-based dynamic GNN inference applications (including but not limited to HL-LHC trigger systems) along with three key contributions.
+First, we introduce hardware enhancement for edge embedding dynamic computation.
+Second, we alleviate data dependencies in edge-based dynamic GNN dataflow with Node Embedding Broadcast.
+Third, we provide input dynamic graph construction for complete support of graphs without pre-defined edge embeddings.
+We deploy DGNNFlow using AMD Alveo U50 FPGA to evaluate performance at 200~MHz clock frequency.
+DGNNFlow achieved 2.59x - 4.36x and 1.30x - 2.14x speedup compared to NVIDIA RTX A6000 GPU (batch sizes 1 and 2) with 3.59x - 3.70x less power consumption, achieved 2.29x - 3.54x speedup with 1.93x - 2.12x less power consumption compared to Intel Xeon Gold 6226R CPU.
+Our implementation is available on GitHub\footnote{https://github.com/sharc-lab/DGNNFlow}.